Handy Library Manager

 Searching, replacing the library databases.

-You can access The Replace function from the Replace tab.
+You can access the Replace function from the Replace tab.

 search library catalog, replace substring

-Substring Only: select this mode if you would like to replace the part of the selected field.
-It will search for the text specified in the Substring To Replace edit box.
-Each found text will be replaced with a new value.
+Substring Only: Select this mode if you would like to replace a portion of the selected field.
+It will search for the text specified in the "Substring To Replace" edit box.
+Each instance of the found text will be replaced with the new value.

 library replace to all capital letters